blankse/opendxp/doc/02_MVC/02_Template/README.md

 To make OpenDXP's functions available in Twig templates, OpenDXP implements a set of extensions.

 You can take a look at the [implementations](https://github.com/open-dxp/opendxp/tree/11.x/lib/Twig) for further details.
-Note that all of OpenDXP's Twig extensions are prefixed with `pimcore` to avoid naming collisions.
+Note that all of OpenDXP's Twig extensions are prefixed with `opendxp` to avoid naming collisions.

 ### OpenDXP Editables